Devansh1m/Data-Science-Repo/README.md

 # Data-Science-Repo
-Repo by Devansh Gupta
+Repo by Devansh Gupta<br/>
-This is task based on Supervised machine learning.
+This is task based on Supervised machine learning.<br/>
-Problem Statement - To predict the percentage of a student in the basis of hours studied.
+Problem Statement - To predict the percentage of a student in the basis of hours studied.<br/>